 The southern end of the haze had the yellowish tinge of the desert, slowly turning orange, then grey as the day advanced.
 The stuff ahead of us was white, and it also darkened in the afternoon, to the colour of an old smoker’s finger.

 The VHF radio was busy, especially at night, and mostly with the inane ramblings of bored commercial crews – maybe fishers – on solo watch.
 “Monkey wanna banaaanaaa!
 Banana want a monkeeeey!”
-Some jacked up fool a long way from home (and who knows for how long?) was going out of his mind and he didn’t care who knew.
+Some jacked up fool a long way from home was going out of his mind and he didn’t care who knew.

 We reached the rock two days later at four in the morning, tip-toeing our way past dozens of anchored ships of every size, shape and purpose.
 Maybe one of them contained the solo rambler.

 Over VHF, a baby-voiced English man refused us a marina berth, despite our previous emails, so we made for a fuel wharf.
-We motored cautiosly into the inner harbour, gazing at the flood lit machinery of an oil refinery and some busy container wharfs.
-As we crept in closer, it seemed as if the bright city was rising out of the very sea around us.
-Buildings became taller, more varied, and closer together.
-Boats increased in both number and variety.
-The coast was nothing but wharves, with cruise liners, fishing boats, super-yachts and dinghies clinging to every inch of it.
+We motored cautiously into the inner harbour, gazing stupidly at the vast port machinery.
+It seemed as if the bright city was rising out of the very sea around us.
+Even the wharves had wharves – and every kind of vessel clung to them like barnacles, super yachts and cruise liners blending seamlessly with high-rise buildings.

 People were clambering down the sea wall, lugging heavy bags full of who-knew-what, and we didn’t wait around to find out.

 Suddenly, two high powered speed boats – tiny skiffs – came tearing out of nowhere, planing at high speed across our bow.
-Neither of them had any lights, which immediately stood them out as being dodgy as hell.
+Neither of them had any lights at all, which immediately stood them out as being dodgy as hell.

 We watched cautiously as they came to a sudden halt at the foot of a sea wall, not far from us.
 There was no boat ramp, no wharf, no jetty or landing of any kind.
 Just a deserted street running along the top of the sea wall amid a few dark warehouses.